 How to Enjoy Slow Travel in London

 As we emerge from lockdown, we’re forced to reconsider our relationship with travel.
 The uncertainty of flights means that many holidaymakers will be inspired by slow travel experiences this year, including ones that are much closer to home.
 Forget jam-packed itineraries, and racing around to see the landmarks.
 Slow travel, much like slow food, demands you take your time, to savour everything the city has to offer.
 The slow travel movement also suggests swapping wheels for exploring a destination on-foot, and London, one of the world’s great metropolises, offers no shortage of walking tours and things to see.
-This vast, sprawling city comprises of 190 neighbourhoods, each one is utterly unique (and boasts plenty of unique Plum Guide London homes to match).
+This vast, sprawling city is comprised of 190 neighbourhoods, each one utterly unique (and boasts plenty of our unique London homes to match).
+Here at Plum Guide, we put all of our homes through rigorous testing, before accepting only the top 3%, so your stay with us is guaranteed to be as luxurious as it is memorable.
 To guide you through a slow travel London experience, we’ve put together this list of unmissable things to do - all to be appreciated slowly, of course.

 As big as it is diverse, there are literally thousands of walking tours to embark on in London.
 From classic sightseeing treks that whip around the major landmarks (a particularly good one begins at Southbank, crossing Tower Bridge over to Saint Paul’s Cathedral), to more niche, unusual walking tours that explore street art to Harry Potter, you’re spoilt for choice.
-After a rigorous day of exploring, ensure you have the perfect place to unwind with Plum Guide.
+After a rigorous day of exploring, ensure you have the perfect place to unwind.
 Handpicked and curated by a team of independent home critics, Plum Guide is the official selection of the world's best vacation homes.
-Showcasing the very best properties the city has to offer, book a unique vacation home like Copper Cabana to enjoy as part of your London slow travel experience.
+Showcasing the very best properties the city has to offer, book a luxury vacation home to enjoy as part of your slow travel in London.

 Eat your way around the city